pratiks360/spotifyadhosts/README.md

 # spotifyadhosts

-Directly integrate on you system hosts file or link it to pi-hole
+Directly integrate into your system hosts file or link it to Raspberry pi-hole